softwaresaved/international-survey/analysis/text_de.md

 * Opportunity for career advancement
 * The salary

 It appears that the Desire to work in a research environment, the Freedom to choose own working practices and the desire to advance research are more often ranked as the first reasons than any others one.
-On the contrarious, the Opportunity for career advancement and the salary are the least common reasons for choosing a position as RSE.
+On the contraries, the Opportunity for career advancement and the salary are the least common reasons for choosing a position as RSE.

 ### Where was your previous job based?